Intel-bigdata/SSM/docs/client-user-guide.md

 * void **executeAction**(**String** actionName, **String\[\]** actionParams) **throws** IOException;

   A synchronized generic API to execute action.
 System will maintain an internal task to execute the action.
-The API will return until the task is finished.
+The API will return once the task is finished.

 * void **executeActionAsync**(**String** actionName, **String\[\]** actionParams) **throws** IOException;